kubecost/docs/efficiency-idle.md

 * **Separate**: In this single cluster across two nodes, there are 7 total idles.
 * **Share By Node**: The first node has 4 resources used and 2 idle.
 The second node has 1 resource used and 5 idle.
 If you share idle by node, then w1-4 will share 2 idles, and w5 will get 5 idles.
 * **Share By Cluster**: The single cluster has 5 resources used and 7 idle.
-If you share idle by cluster, then the 5 workloads will share the 7 idles
+If you share idle by cluster, then w1-5 will share the 7 idles.

+### Distributing idle when aggregating

+If for example you are aggregating by namespace, idle costs will be distributed to each namespace proportional to how much that namespace costs.
+Specifically:

+> *namespace_cpu_idle_cost = (namespace_cpu_cost / (total_cpu_cost - idle_cpu_cost)) * idle_cpu_cost*

+This same principle applies for ram, and also applies to any aggregation that is used (e.g. Deployment, Label, Service, Team).

 ## Target values for efficiency and idle

-The most common pattern for cost reduction is to ask service owners to tune the efficiency of their pods, then reclaim space by setting target idle costs.
+The most common pattern for cost reduction is to ensure service owners tune the efficiency of their pods, and ensure cluster owners scale resources to appropriately minimize idle.

 Efficiency targets can depend on the SLAs of the application.
 See our notes on [request right-sizing](api-request-right-sizing-v2.md) for more details.